merely-useful/py-rse/index.md

 </div>

 At the top is the \gref{root directory}{root_directory} that holds everything else,\index{root directory}
-which we can refer to using a slash character, `/` on its own.
+which we can refer to using a slash character `/` on its own.
 Inside that directory are several other directories, including `bin` (where some built-in programs are stored), `data` (for miscellaneous data files),